 - Hiding places

-If you ensure that your isolation tank has these resources, a new hermit crab will have the best chance of de-stressing and acclimatizing.
+If you ensure that the isolation tank has these resources, a new hermit crab will have the best chance of de-stressing and acclimatizing to its new life.

 Over 3-4 weeks, gradually raise the temperature and humidity levels in the isolation tank until they match those in the main tank.
-This period of gentle acclimatization should allow your hermit crab to de-stress and rest.
+This period of acclimatization should allow your hermit crab to rest and de-stress.

-A hermit crab with PPS will behave with lethargy, burying behavior, and aggression.
-It may stop eating and show signs of illness.
-By understanding what causes this behavior and how to ease the transition, you can help your hermit crab recover from post-purchase stress.
+A hermit crab with post-purchase stress may display lethargy, burying behavior, and aggression.
+Also, it may stop eating and show signs of illness.